Meet Our Nurses & Support Staff

 Kylie joined our team as a trainee nurse back in 2004, after deciding the time was right to fulfill her dream of working with animals and completed her certificate in nursing in 2006.

-Kylie is an avid animal lover whose furkids include Solomon and Memphis the Rottweilers and cats Cruz and Elliot.
+Kylie is an avid animal lover whose furkids include Solomon and Memphis the Rottweilers.
 Kylie enjoys attending dog obedience as well as tracking with Solomon.

 Kylie is a country girl at heart having competed in mountain racing throughout country Victoria with her beloved horses.